emilyrosenberg/grain-free-friend/README.md

 ### Surface
 #### Colors
 The color palette is from [Lilybug Design](https://www.lilybugdesign.co.nz/colour-wall).
 I saw one of these designs used in a [PP4 project by Roshna Vakkee](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs?tab=readme-ov-file), and found a beautiful one for my project.
 This palette is fresh and lively, as well as warm.
-It supports the Grain Free Friend branding: accessible, fun, supportive.
+It supports the Grain Free Friend branding: accessible, fun, supportive. <br>
 ![Color palette](https://www.lilybugdesign.co.nz/colour-wall)
-I used colorpicker to get the HEX tags for each color.
+I used colorpicker to get the HEX tags for each color. <br>
 Colors were picked with [imagecolorpicker.com](https://imagecolorpicker.com/en).

 #### Fonts